amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 ### HashMap vs. Array

 Why go through the trouble of converting the key into an index and not using an array directly, you might ask.
-The main difference is that the Array's index doesn't have any relationship with the data.
+The main difference is that Array's index doesn't have any relationship with the data.
 You have to know where your data is.

 Let's say you want to count how many times words are used in a text.
 How would you implement that?